Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 - Split Data into **Train, Dev, Test:**
   - Make sure to Randomize your Data to overcome Bias when you run your Model.
-  - Create a test set that closely represnts the train set (Stratified Test set, Same Date ranges Etc..)
+  - Create a test set that closely represents the train set (Stratified Test set, Same Date ranges Etc..)
   - Using Cross Validation.

 - **Bias** and **Variance:**
-  - Underfitting = Low variance and High Bias = Simple Model
+  - Under-fitting = Low variance and High Bias = Simple Model
   - Over Fitting = Low Bias and High variance = Complex Model
-  - [Hyparmeter Tuning](https://towardsdatascience.com/understanding-hyperparameters-and-its-optimisation-techniques-f0debba07568) helps you balance the model bias and variance.
+  - [Hyper-parmeter Tuning](https://towardsdatascience.com/understanding-hyperparameters-and-its-optimisation-techniques-f0debba07568) helps you balance the model bias and variance.

 You Did IT........